Cognigy/Transformers/endpoint/webhook/lekabapi/README.md

 ### Carousel

-Use the **Gallery** type of the SAY or Question Node and add multiple cards and it's called carousel (make sure that the endpoint u are using support carousel.
-For example WA does not).
+Use the **Gallery** type of the SAY or Question Node and add multiple cards and it's called carousel (check the channel specific restriction).
 All Button Types are supported.

 ### Location